Manolisp52/Advanced-Arch-NTUA/README.md

 # Advanced-Arch-NTUA
-All the scripts needed for solving the exercises of the class Advanced Computer Architecture in ECE NTUA.
+All the scripts needed for solving the exercises of the class Advanced Computer Architecture of ECE NTUA.